-CIRM's online application is designed to collect information for CIRM staff to assess eligibility, for GWG reviewers and FWG reviewers to evaluate the project, and for CIRM to rapidly initiate an award if the project is approved for funding.
+CIRM's online application is designed to collect information for CIRM staff to assess eligibility, for GWG reviewers to evaluate the project, and for CIRM to rapidly initiate an award if the project is approved for funding.

-It includes overview sections characterizing the proposed team, the applicant institution, the proposed project, and major planned activities, a detailed budget and budget justification, and an application uploads section that includes the Scientific Proposal, a Facilities Proposal, and reference documentation including Key Personnel Biosketches, Letters of Support, and Other Support.
+It includes overview sections characterizing the proposed team, the applicant institution, the proposed project, and major planned activities, a detailed budget and budget justification, and an application uploads section that includes the Project Proposal and reference documentation including Key Personnel Biosketches, Letters of Support, and Other Support.

-What are the sections of the Scientific Proposal?
+What are the sections of the Proposal?